divadigital/Telegram-Bot-Core/README.md

 for the reply, which takes a `\TelegramBot\Api\Types\Message` object.
 The first stage added will be the starting point of the conversation.

-Data can be saved and loaded in the conversation.
+Data can be saved and loaded in the conversation, and is stored in a file in a specified directory.

 Example:
 ```php